The templates used to make new pages are made of three files:

 .tmpl.
 The TMPL can be coded to create text-based include files (

 .inc), XML files, and other files.
-A variety of output formats can be specified upon publish, most commonly
+Specify the output formats upon publish, most commonly

-.xml, but can include a variety of other file formats.
-The Omni CMS system uses XML/XSL-based templates; HTML templates are rare and only supported in a few legacy cases.
+.xml.
+Omni CMS uses XML/XSL-based templates; HTML templates are rare and only supported in a few legacy cases.

-The TCFs generate the page creation form that accompanies the creation of a new page from a template.
+The TCFs generate the form that accompanies the creation of a new page from a template.
 Users click +New (from Content > Pages) and select a template.
-Templates can be designed to create a new page, a new section that creates a new folder and supporting pages, a new XSL template, other specific content pages such as those for a RSS article or archive, or a faculty profile page.
+You can set up templates that will create a new page, a new section that creates a new folder and supporting pages, a new XSL template, other specific content pages such as those for a RSS article or archive, or a faculty profile page.
 Depending upon the template selected, and upon template design, the TCF provides more specifications for the page creation.
-For example, this can include page title, description, author, keywords, the inclusion of a navigation file, and file name, among other options.
+For example, the template can specify page title, description, author, keywords, the inclusion of a navigation file, among other options.

 The file format for the thumbnail image can be an extension of

 .jpg.
 Image file names should match the names of the templates they represent.
-If the prefixes of the file name (e.g.,
+If the prefixes of the file name (for example,

 one-column.tmpl) match, then the user sees the image representing the template after clicking the +New button.
 If the prefixes don't match, or if a file extension other than

-.gifis used for the thumbnail, the complete path to the file on the production server must be defined.
+.gifis used for the thumbnail, define the complete path to the file on the production server.
 This is configured from Setup > Templates for the specific template.